Oh hello Fall….I’ve missed you!

 The unseasonably cool days inspired me to try out some ideas for a caffeinated beverages that would create some NEW memories of warm healthy healing.

 This Cinnamon Collagen Latte gives you all the comfort of a traditional latte, without the sugary carb crash, and works to repair your gut!
-That’s because Collagen protein helps form connective tissue in the lining of the digestive system that effectively closes the holes in a leaky gut.
+That’s because collagen protein helps form connective tissue in the lining of the digestive system — that’s right, collagen helps maintain digestive health!

 It’s been been shown to heal damaged cells in the intestinal tract by infusing essential amino acids found in the profile of collagen protein to the stomach lining (see the ingredients of our Multi-Collagen Protein for full amino acid profile).